cicob/jiraApi/python3/readme.md

                        [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-d LOGDIR]
                        [-f LOGFILE]

-This script sends Icinga-events to MS Teams chat.
+This script generate JSON-results on your JIRA JQL-queries.
 When executed without command-line flags it execute your custom code.
 When run with flags, please see below.

 optional arguments:
   -h, --help            show this help message and exit